 The problem with doing lots of isolation exercises is they don’t have any impact on the male hormonal system, cut into your recovery and simply aren’t worth your time investment.

-5. Do cardio at least 2 x per week
+5. Do cardio 2 x per week

 Cardio is just as important as weight training, as you build strength and lean muscle through weight training, cardio will help you rid the body of excess fat and ultimately burn fat from around your man breasts.